onyx-and-iris/obsws-ruby/README.md

 ### Events

 Register blocks with the Event client using the `on` method.
+Event tokens should match the event name but snake cased.

 The event data will be passed to the block.

 example: